dustlang/rust/src/doc/dustc/src/lints/index.md

 # Lints

 In software, a "lint" is a tool used to help improve your source code.
-The Rust compiler contains a number of lints, and when it compiles your code, it will also run the lints.
+The Dust compiler contains a number of lints, and when it compiles your code, it will also run the lints.
 These lints may produce a warning, an error, or nothing at all, depending on how you've configured things.